hknbyrktr/BarberAppointmentSystem/README.md

 2. Make sure the IP address in API URLs points to your local server IP (e.g., `http://192.168.1.100/api/...`).
 3. Run the app in Unity or build it for Android/Windows.
 4. Download "DOTween (HOTween v2)" from Package Manager (free)
+5. Author of Multi Touch Scroll Rect (You can also use normal scrollrect, but this is my choice for the phone.): https://stackoverflow.com/questions/56221113/fix-for-scrollrect-multi-touch-in-unity/74451909#74451909
-5. You can use some assets from Kenny (https://kenney.nl/assets/ui-pack)
+6. You can use some assets from Kenny (https://kenney.nl/assets/ui-pack)

 ## 🧪 Features